fabianonline/OctoPrint-Telegram/README.md

 ## Installation

-To set up Octoprint Telegram, you have to follow the following three steps.
+To set up Octoprint Telegram with gif, you have to follow the following four steps.

+### Install avconv

+sudo apt-get install avconv
+sudo apt-get install libav-tools

 ### Create Telegram Bot